Cornerstone-OnDemand/modelkit/docs/assets/working_dir.md

 ## Fetching assets

-The caching directory is found at `working_dir/assetsmanager_prefix`, where both values can be fed to the `AssetsManager` at initialization.
+The caching directory is found at `working_dir/storage_prefix`, where both values can be fed to the `AssetsManager` at initialization.

 The directory structure is as follows:

 ```
 working_dir
-└── assetsmanager_prefix
+└── storage_prefix
 |   ├── .cache
 |   │   ├── category0
 |   │   │   ├── name0